florian-h05/webrtc-sip-gw/README.md

 The certificate needs to be installed and trusted on your clients.

-If you don't get a certificate from a public CA or have your own private CA, you need to generate a self-signed certificate.
+You can either use a certificate from a (public or private) CA or generate your own self-signed certificate.

 #### Using OpenSSL to Generate Self-Signed Certificates

 OpenSSL is packaged for most Linux distributions, installing it should be as simple as:

 ```shell
 sudo apt install openssl
 ```